-In order to become a Licensed Residential Appraiser, and have the ability to do appraisals on your own, most states require you to become a Trainee Appraiser and obtain experience.
-Most states have different titles for the Trainee Appraiser license level, such as Apprentice Appraiser or Registered Appraiser.
-Certain states do not have a formal Trainee Appraiser license level.
+In order to become a Licensed Residential Appraiser, and earn the right to do appraisals on your own, most states require you to become a Trainee Appraiser and obtain experience.
+Many states have different titles for the Trainee Appraiser license level, such as Apprentice Appraiser or Registered Appraiser.
+Some states do not have a formal Trainee Appraiser license level.
 You can learn more about your state’s requirements by going to their regulatory website.
 Click here to find your state.

 Complete and pass 75 hours of basic appraisal education, which includes three courses:

 The Trainee Appraiser level does not have an experience requirement.
 Each Trainee Appraiser must be supervised to get the required hours of experience before applying for the Licensed Residential Appraiser level.
 Locating a certified appraiser is a very important step to becoming an appraiser.
 The trainee and supervisory appraiser must keep a log of work completed that will be reviewed when the trainee applies for any license to the state regulatory body.
 Effective January 1, 2015, all new Trainee (Beginning) Appraisers and Supervisory Appraisers are required to complete an approved Supervisor/Trainee course before they will be able to log experience hours.

 You are not required to pass an exam to become a Trainee Appraiser on the national level; however, some states do require it.
 To find your state’s requirements, visit the Appraisal Subcommittee website.

 The national criteria do not require a license, so application is not mandated.
 However, check with your state to see if they have additional requirements for this level.